miaalana/info3180-lab3/README.md

 # INFO3180 - Lab 3

-This is the starter code for Lab 3
+This is the starter code for Lab 3 For Mia Hill

 Remember to always create a virtual environment and install the packages in your requirements file